Confident & Connected Families: Parenting Support in Texas

 It can be hard to live far away from family and friends that are supportive.
-You may be new to Austin and still developing a support system while also parenting your children.
+You may be new to Texas and still developing a support system while also parenting your children.
 It can help to have someone who can listen and support you so you don’t feel alone as you juggle so many responsibilities and roles.

 The GOOD NEWS is we can help you learn more effective ways to parent which can support you in feeling more connected to your child.
 Instead of punishment, you can focus on the relationship with your child and use discipline or teaching to guide them as they grow.
 When you connect with your children, they will feel safer and secure which can result in them being more respectful, self-aware, and better able to handle the pressures of life.